futurehood/DeCent-Messenger/README.md

 ## Contribute

 Interested parties are encouraged to create their own DCNT-compatible, decentralized web applications (DWAs).
-Help build the true Internet.
+Help build the true One True Interwebz.
 For more information on <a href="">DWA development</a>, or the <a href="">DCNT protocol</a>, please visit the respective repositories.

 Check the <a href="https://github.com/futurehood/DeCent">main project repository</a> if you're looking for something to help with.